PiyushLekhak/robust-ppe-detection/README.md

 ## YOLOv8m vs Faster R-CNN under real-world image degradations

-This repository benchmarks two object-detection architectures—**YOLOv8m** and **Faster R-CNN**—for helmet (PPE) detection under challenging visual conditions.
+This repository benchmarks two object-detection architectures, **YOLOv8m** and **Faster R-CNN**, for helmet (PPE) detection under challenging visual conditions.
 It also evaluates whether lightweight, classical image-processing techniques can improve detector robustness on degraded inputs.

 The emphasis is on reproducibility, failure-mode analysis, and practical robustness rather than maximum clean-data accuracy.